 The National Park Authority is also developing Wildlife, Heritage and Welsh Culture ambassador training for those who have completed the core training.

-Many businesses interested in learning more about the former Gunpowder Works at Pontneddfechan and their wider Waterfall Country setting attended one of a few two-day events arranged as part of the Gunpowder Works Project which runs until 2019.
+Many businesses interested in learning more about the former Gunpowder Works at Pontneddfechan and their wider Waterfall Country setting attended one of a few two-day events arranged as part of the Gunpowder Works Project which ran until 2019.

 There’s no charge for any of these dates, but if you can, please let Geopark Development Officer, Alan Bowring know if you want to come along – ring him on 01874 620415 (answerphone during out-of-hours) or drop him an e-mail.